henokmikre/static_generator/README.md

 page files will be automatically generated whenever a new version of the page is published.

+### CSS/JS Aggregation

+The SG Public file generation process (drupal sgf --public) replicates the aggregated CSS and JS files located in /sites/default/files/css and /sites/default/files/js.
+The steps required for changing CSS/JS are:

+1) Change the CSS/JS files (or source SCSS files etc).
+2) Clear the cache (causes new aggregated CSS/JS files to be created).
+3) Run "drupal sgp --public" to generate (using rsync) the public files directory, which includes the aggregated CSS and JS files.

-### Example cron settngs
+### Example cron settings

-0 * * * * apache cd /var/www/my_project/docroot && /var/www/my_project/vendor/drupal/console/bin/drupal sgb
+0 * * * * cd /var/www/my_project/docroot && /var/www/my_project/vendor/drupal/console/bin/drupal sgb > /dev/null 2>&1
-* * * * * apache cd /var/www/my_project/docroot &&  /var/www/my_project/vendor/drupal/console/bin/drupal sgb --frequent
-*/5 * * * * wmb_web /var/www/rsync.sh > /dev/null 2>&1

-The first entry does a full generation of all blocks at the top of each hour.
+This cron entry does a full generation of all blocks at the top of each hour.
 This assures that any blocks that change are regenerated, as some may not regenerate in real time.
 This is because only Custom Blocks, which can be published using the core workflow module, are generated in real time.

+*/2 * * * * cd /var/www/my_project/docroot && /var/www/my_project/vendor/drupal/console/bin/drupal sgb --frequent > /dev/null 2>&1

-The second entry generates each minute frequently changing blocks.
-For example, if you had a block that displayed the current temperature using a web service, then the temperature would never be more than one minute out of date.
-The third entry is a custom script that pushes, using rsync, the generated static files to the static production server.
+Generates frequently changing blocks every two minutes.
+For example, if you had a block that displayed the current temperature using a web service, then the temperature would never be more than two minutes out of date.

+A third entry is typically required that call a custom script that pushes, using rsync, the generated static files, to the static public facing production web server.